We Buy Houses in Lee County

 Foreclosure & Legal Overview in Lee County

-Lee County's 20th Judicial Circuit is experiencing a post-Ian foreclosure surge, with approximately 2,800 active cases, up 40% since 2023.
+Lee County's 20th Judicial Circuit is experiencing a post-Ian foreclosure surge, with about 2,800 active cases, up 40% since 2023.
 Many are driven by homeowners who exhausted their savings on temporary repairs while waiting for insurance payouts that never materialized.
 The local foreclosure timeline averages 10-14 months, but Ian-related cases involving insurance disputes can take longer.
 If you're behind on your mortgage after storm damage, you're not alone, and you have options.
 Selling before the foreclosure completes preserves your credit and may generate enough equity to cover moving costs and deposits on your next home.

 ⏱️ Time Is Your Most Valuable Asset